equinor/mad/apps/docs/docs/components/getting-started/3-breakpoints.md

 # Breakpoints

 Screens come in different sizes, and our component library is made to be viewed on both large and small.
-You might therefore often find yourself having to style or render compoents conditionally based on screen size.
+You might therefore often find yourself having to style or render components conditionally based on screen size.
 This is where breakpoints and the `useBreakpoint` hook comes in.

 ## Using the `useBreakpoint` hook